joont92/joont92.github.io/source/_posts/english/Phineas and Ferb/Season1/Flop-Starz-본문-해석.md

 And the winner of the today's
 Next 'Super American Popteen Idol Star' is,
-Marty the Rabbit Boy and His Musical Blender!
+Marty the Rabbit Boy and his Musical Blender!

 Oh, **`give him a hand`!!**
 He is going to Hollywood!